 When no PE exists in the other country, the tax treaty might protect business income from taxation in the source country.
 In Canada, business income attributable to a foreign PE is subject to a federal surtax of 48% on the associated taxes payable.
 This is in place of provincial taxes.

 There are many ways to structure how Canadian residents earn income in or from foreign jurisdictions.
 The most efficient tax structure will depend on the nature of the activities and the source of the income.
-An international tax expert will be able to help you structure your business affairs to reduce you organization’s overall tax burden.
+An international tax expert will be able to help you structure your business affairs and help you correctly fill out your T1135 form to reduce you organization’s overall tax burden.